Satianurag/Dev-Scout/README.md

-# Dev Finder
+# Dev Scout

-Dev Finder is a web application that allows developers to create and join coding rooms, collaborate on projects, and find like-minded individuals to work with.
+Dev Scout is a web application that allows developers to create and join coding rooms, collaborate on projects, and find like-minded individuals to work with.

 ## Features